Concrete Moisture Testing Myths

-In a time when a myriad of information is available for the building and flooring industries, it’s always interesting (and a little frustrating) when some common misconceptions about concrete moisture testing cause building professionals to assume they are not at risk for moisture-related problems with their flooring installations.
+In a time when a myriad of information is available for the building and flooring industries, it’s always interesting (and a little frustrating) when some common misconceptions about moisture testing concrete will cause building professionals to assume they are not at risk for moisture-related problems with their flooring installations.

 Let’s look at a few of them.

-MYTH #1: If the surface is dry, the slab is dry.
+MYTH #1: If the concrete surface is dry, the slab is dry.

 For most slabs that dry from one side, the surface is the only escape route for the moisture in a drying concrete slab.
 As moisture evaporates away from the surface, more moisture can move up through the slab.
 Therefore, it seems reasonable that if the surface is dry, it could be taken as a sign that there is no more excess moisture in the concrete.